Nelson River DC Transmission System: Bipole 3

 The line uses guyed steel towers in northern stretches of the line and self-supporting steel lattice towers in the southern part.
-On average there will be about two structures per kilometer.
+On average there will be about two structures per kilometre.
 Each tower carries a bundled conductor for each pole.
 Each pole conductor is made of three sub-conductors equivalent to 1,590 MCM ACSR.
-Conductors are supported by toughened glass or porcelain strain insulators with a maximum clearance to ground level of 34 meters, with a minimum of 13.2 meters at mid span and maximum conductor sag.
+Conductors are supported by toughened glass or porcelain strain insulators with a maximum clearance to ground level of 34 metres, with a minimum of 13.2 metres at mid span and maximum conductor sag.
 The top of the towers carries an optical ground cable providing grounding interconnection for the towers and optical fibers for control and communication of the system.

-Typically the right-of-way for the HVDC line is 66 meters, with 45 meters cleared directly below the line.
+Typically the right-of-way for the HVDC line is 66 metres, with 45 metres cleared directly below the line.

 The system is capable of transmitting 2000 megawatts from the Nelson River stations to loads in the south.

 Ground return electrodes

 Although normally each of the lines run as bipolar systems, if a pole is shut down for maintenance or a fault, the ground return electrode is used to maintain partial capacity operation.

 Bipoles 1 and 2 share a ground electrode of ring type, 305 m in diameter, 21.9 km from the Dorsey Converter Plant at 50°10′29″N 97°24′08″W. The Dorsey electrode is connected with the converter plant by two overhead lines on wooden poles, one for Bipole 1 and one for Bipole 2.

 At Radisson, Bipole 1 uses a ground electrode of the same size and type as Dorsey, but only 11.2 km away from the station at 56°21′22″N 94°45′17″W.

 Bipole 2 uses a ground electrode 548 m in diameter, and 11.2 km from the Henday Converter Station 56°26′2″N 94°13′22″W.

-Bipole 3 has a ground electrode site near the Keewatinoow Converter Station at 56°34′56″N 93°57′02″W connected by a 30 km electrode line.
+Bipole 3 has a ground electrode site near the Keewatinohk Converter Station at 56°34′56″N 93°57′02″W connected by a 30 km electrode line.
 At the southern Riel Converter Station, the electrode line runs about 26 km to a grounding electrode site at 49°56′12″N 96°43′01″W near Hazelridge, Manitoba.